How To Get From Charles De Gaulle Airport CDG To Paris

 The RER B train

-The train, best known as RER B, is by far the easiest and cheapest way to get from the aiport to Paris – as long as luggage is not an issue.
+The train, best known as RER B, is by far the easiest and cheapest way to get from the aiport to Paris – as long as you don’t have much luggage to carry around.

 There are regular train departures from the two stations located at the airport: